tmarrs/json-at-work-examples/chapter-7/Project-Setup.md

 npm init

 npm init
-This utility will walk you through creating a package.json file.
+This utility will walk you through creating a `package.json` file.
-It only covers the most common items, and tries to guess sane defaults.
+It only covers the most common items, and tries to guess reasonable defaults.

 See `npm help json` for definitive documentation on these fields and exactly what they do.

-Use `npm install <pkg> --save` afterwards to install a package and save it as a dependency in the package.json file.
+Use `npm install <pkg> --save` afterwards to install a package and save it as a dependency in the `package.json` file.

 Press ^C at any time to quit.
 name: (cities-weather-transform-test)